CONCEALED HANDGUN PERMIT APPLICATION

 - successfully complete a firearms training and safety course that has been designed by the North Carolina Criminal Justice Standards Commission (See Yellow Pages or a firearms dealer for businesses that provide training)

-Anyone interested in applying for a concealed carry weapon permit must make an appointment by calling 704-336-3664.
-Prior to calling, please make sure you have the following information available.
+Anyone interested in applying for a concealed carry weapon permit must use the link provided and apply online.
+Prior to applying, please make sure you have the following information available.

 - NC driver’s license number

 - NC Firearms Training Certificate number (located in the bottom right corner)

 A Concealed Weapon Permit requires a $90.00 non-refundable fee (which includes a $10.00 fingerprint fee) payable by cash, money order or certified check.
 If paying with cash, please bring exact amount since we have very little cash on hand.
 Personal checks are not accepted.

 Visit the Attorney General's website for additional information.

 For a current list of states that have concealed handgun permit agreements with North Carolina, click here.

 Persons not eligible include anyone:

 - found guilty or received a prayer for judgment continued or suspended sentence for any crimes of violence or misdemeanor assaults as defined by General Statutes